 Week 1: Making Sense of the Stage / Introduction (Steve Purcell) NB the reading for this week will be the introduction from Gerould (see below) and Freshwater's Theatre & Audience.

-Week 3: Theatre as Structure: comedy (Steve Purcell)
+Week 3: Theatre as Structure: Tragedy (Steve Purcell)

 The reading for each week will be advertised on the course Moodle; typically, we will be discussing one play or performance in relation to a number of theoretical texts.

-Euripides, The Bacchae; Molière, Tartuffe; Samuel Beckett, Not I and Play; Branden Jacobs-Jenkins, An Octoroon.
-All of these aside from the last are available to Warwick students via Drama Online.
+Euripides, The Bacchae; Molière, Tartuffe; Samuel Beckett, Not I and Play; Sarah Kane, Cleansed; Branden Jacobs-Jenkins, An Octoroon.
+All of these aside from the last two are available to Warwick students via Drama Online.